Parallel Minimum Spanning Forest Computation using Sparse Matrix Kernels: Evaluation

 \section{Evaluation}

-We present performance results for algebraic implementation of MST using the following classes of input graphs: \begin{itemize} \item road-network graphs from the DIMACS graph partitioning and clustering challenge \cite{dimacs}, \item real-world social-network graphs from the SNAP dataset \cite{snapnets}, \item two of the largest graphs in terms of number of edges from SuiteSparse matrix collection \cite{tamu}, \item synthetic uniform random and R-MAT graphs. \end{itemize} The various road and social network graphs, and graphs from SuiteSparse used in the evaluation are listed in Table \ref{tab:graphs}.
-We use both the R-MAT and real-word graphs to show strong scaling results.
+We present performance results for our algebraic implementation of MSF using the following classes of input graphs: \begin{itemize} \itemsep{0.05em} \item road-network graphs from the DIMACS graph partitioning and clustering challenge \cite{dimacs}, \item real-world social-network graphs from the SNAP dataset \cite{snapnets}, \item two of the largest graphs in terms of number of edges from SuiteSparse matrix collection \cite{tamu}, \item synthetic uniform random and R-MAT graphs \cite{r-mat}. \end{itemize} The various graphs used in our evaluation are listed in Table \ref{tab:graphs}.
+For example, the MST of the full USA road-network is the minimum weight set of roads that connect cities in the USA.
+We use both R-MAT and real-world graphs to show strong scaling results.
 We use uniform random graphs to present weak scaling results.
-For the unweighted graphs, we generate uniformly distributed integers from 1 through 255 as edge weights.
-This choice is consistent with previous performance studies of graph algorithms (GAP benchmark suite \cite{gap} and Graph 500's SSSP proposal \cite{graph500}).
+For unweighted graphs, we generate uniformly distributed integers in $[1,255]$ for edge weights.
+Note that while the MSF for such graphs may not be unique, our algorithm outputs an optimal MSF.
+This choice is consistent with previous performance studies of graph algorithms such as the GAP benchmark suite \cite{gap} and Graph 500's SSSP proposal \cite{graph500}.
+We report \textit{runtime} as the execution time of our MSF implementation excluding graph I/O.